 Fortunately, you had File History turned on, and the file you’re concerned about was in one of the folders that File History backs up.

-This will open the “Previous Versions” tab of the Properties dialog, listing the current version as well as any previous versions of the file that are available from backup.
+This will open the “Previous Versions” tab of the Properties dialog, listing the current version and any previous versions of the file that are available from backup.

-If there are multiple copies listed, select the version of the file you want to restore, and click on the down-arrow next to the Restore button to expose your options.
+If there are multiple copies listed, or the date listed is prior to the current date of the file, select the version of the file you want to restore, and click the Restore button.

-“Restore To…” opens a “Save As…” dialog box.
-This way, you can save the backed-up copy as an additional file, either in a different location, or with a different name, without affecting the current copy of the file.
+Clicking the arrow next to the Restore button exposes a “Restore To…” option, which opens a “Save As…” dialog box.
+This way, you can save the backed-up copy as an additional file, either in a different location or with a different name, without affecting the current copy of the file.

 Browsing File History

-If the file you want to restore has been deleted, such that there’s nothing to right-click on in the approach outlined above, or if you just want to browse around and see what File History contains, there’s an alternate approach.
+If the file you want to restore has been deleted (in other words, there’s nothing to right-click on in the approach outlined above), or if you just want to browse around and see what File History contains, there’s an alternate approach.

 Click on the Start menu and type “Restore”.
 When it appears, click on Restore your files with File History.